leylabmpi/StrainVis/StrainVis_app/manual.md

 The following analyses are provided for the ANI results:
 - **ANI distribution plot**: Shows the ANI distribution among all the sample pairs.
 - **Clustered heatmap plot**: Presents the ANI of the pairwise comparisons as a clustered heatmap.
+- **Network plot**: Presents the samples as a 2D network using the Fruchterman-Reingold force-directed graph layout.

+These plots are similar to the ones created for the SynTracker results.
 Detailed information about these plots and their customization options can be found under the section 'APSS-based analyses' of the SynTracker results.